JosefMoosholzer/JosefMoosholzer.github.io/_projects/2022-10-22-scraping-indeed.md

 As a last resort BMW, Allianz and Munich RE provide plenty *BI* and *BA* jobs that could serve as an entry job, and from which I then could be internally hired as a Data Analyst.

 The complete jupyter notebook (with less description) is available here: [Deepnote](https://deepnote.com/@my-projects-jm/Data-Analytics-on-Data-Analytics-58d3d682-32e5-4d21-bb24-f77f638c0a70)

+A more extensive data visualization can be found on [Tableau](https://public.tableau.com/app/profile/josef.alexander.moosholzer/viz/JobPostingsonIndeed/Story1)